The Best Places to Find Housing in Germany

 MORE TIPS ON HOW YOU CAN IMPROVE YOUR CHANCES?

-- ✅ Have all your documents prepared and ready to go on the first day, this shows them you’re serious
+- ✅ Have all your documents prepared and ready to go on the first day; this shows them you’re serious

-- ✅ Come dressed to impress (I know it’s not an interview for a job, but treat the apartment viewing it as if it were one)
+- ✅ Come dressed to impress (I know it’s not an interview for a job, but treat the apartment viewing as if it were one)

 - ✅ Bring someone with you who can speak German and translate for you